 Welcome to the personal website for Weiguo “Patrick” Fan, a full professor and Henry B. Tippie Excellence Chair in Business Analytics at Tippie College of Business, the University of Iowa.
 Click here for my official University of Iowa homepage.

 I was born and raised in a small town called Pingdu in Qingdao, China.
 I attended Xi’an Jiaotong University pilot class (50 gifted students admitted without college admission tests) between 1991 and 1995 as an undergraduate student.
 Then I went to get my master’s degree in Computer Science from National University of Singapore.
 I graduated from University of Michigan, Ann Arbor in 2002 with a Ph.D. in Information Systems under the advising of Professor Michael D. Gordon.

 I have taught for 16 years at Virginia Tech (VT), a great university known for engineering and technology innovation.
 I worked with some of the greatest minds at VT, like Ed Fox, Naren Ramakrishnan, CT Lu, Doug Bowman, Alan Wang, Wenqi Shen.
-I moved up in rankings from assistant professor to full in 2011 and then to Endowed professor in 2016.
+I moved up in rankings from assistant professor to full in 2011 and then to an Endowed professor in 2016.
 I co-founded the Center for Business Intelligence and Analytics in 2015 at Virginia Tech and helped grow the analytics research since then.

 I have advised and chaired more than 10 Ph.D. students at VT.
 Many of them are now working in large technology companies like Google, Amazon, Microsoft.
 Several of them stay in academia.

 I moved to University of Iowa in July of 2018 with an Endowed Chair (Thanks to Henry Tippie, our long-time donor, supporter and alumni) in Business Analytics.
-I continue working with students on healthcare analytics, online review mining, deep learning, social media analytics, emotion and quality analytics, digital innovation, platform economy.
+I continue working with students on healthcare analytics, online review mining, deep learning, social media analytics, quality analytics, digital innovation, and platform economy.

 I have great passions for both research and teaching.